Rúnar Kristinsson

 Rúnar Kristinsson (born 5 September 1969) is an Icelandic former professional footballer who played for Lokeren, Lillestrøm SK, Örgryte IS and KR Reykjavík.
-He is the current manager of KR.
+He is the current manager of Fram.

-His son, Rúnar Alex Rúnarsson is a goalkeeper playing for Premier League side Arsenal.
+His son, Rúnar Alex Rúnarsson, is a goalkeeper, playing for Danish side F.C.
+Copenhagen.

 Club career

 Rúnar first tried out football at the small club Leiknir, before he started practicing at KR Reykjavík, Iceland's oldest and most successful club, where he spent his youth career.
 His performances at the country's highest level attracted foreign clubs, and he was eventually transferred to Örgryte IS in Sweden.
 Halfway in the 1997 season, he moved across the border to Lillestrøm SK of Norway.
 Rúnar was a success there, thus in 2000, he moved to K.S.C.
 Lokeren in Belgium where he was very successful.

 In May 2007, he returned to his former club KR Reykjavík in Iceland to finish his career.
 He took over as head coach at KR halfway through the 2010 season and managed the team for four whole seasons after that, resulting in two league titles (2011 and 2013) and three cup titles (2011, 2012 and 2014).
 Rúnar left KR November 2014, to manage his former club Lillestrøm SK.